Why Gastric Bypass Surgery Patients Experience Increased Gas

 Noticing your dietary habits can play a big part in determining which foods cause gas.
 The longer you journal your meals and beverages, the easier it will be to find patterns and learn what affects your gaseousness the most.

 Speak with Skilled Bariatric Surgeons

 Do you have any more questions regarding gas after gastric bypass surgery?
 Our team would be happy to help you out.
-Give us a call at (664) 167-7290 or send us a message online to schedule an appointment today.
+Send us a message to schedule an appointment today.